• Skip to primary navigation

 Power Supply 5V to 12V1

-When circuit starts the capacitor at pin 2 and pin 6 is empty.
+When circuit starts the capacitor at pin 2 and pin 6 is empty and then voltage is low.

-Because of this the capacitor discharges only through resistor R2 into pin 7.
+Hence, because of this the capacitor discharges only through resistor R2 into pin 7 and then capacitor voltage drops.

 Formulas: